 Introduction to Criminal Procedure

 This course satisfies the Criminal Procedure graduation requirement and counts toward the 60-credit rule for the Wisconsin Diploma Privilege.
-Students who plan to do advanced work in the area of criminal law and/or who will be spending their 1L summer enrolled in one of the many Remington Center criminal-law-based clinical programs, such as the Innocence Project or LAIP, should select this course as one of their two spring semester electives.
+Students who plan to do advanced work in the area of criminal law and/or who hope to spend their 1L summer enrolled in one of the many Remington Center criminal-law-based clinical programs, such as the Innocence Project or LAIP, should select this course as one of their two spring semester electives.

 Constitutional Law I